Ah, children and ceremonies: delight some people and fill others with the determination to ban them.

 Where children come from a culture different to your own, you may choose to include some of their family of origin's cultural traditions.

-As in all Free Range ceremonies, your vision and your wishes about your ceremony will guide the process.
+Your vision and your wishes about your ceremony can guide the process.

 Your children are not your children.